nickknezevich/benfords-validator/README.md

 # benfords-validator
-Benfords validator is a small application that will allow you to upload files (txt, csv, xlxs) and test designated column against the Benford's Law.
+Benfords validator is a small application that will allow you to upload files (txt, csv, xlxs) and test designated column dataset against the Benford's Law.

 ## Instalation